 2. Each Fund may support technical assistance actions eligible under any of the other Funds.

-3. The Union contribution for technical assistance in a Member State shall be made either pursuant to point (b) of Article 51 or pursuant to point (e) of that Article.
+3. The Union contribution for technical assistance in a Member State shall be made either pursuant to point (b) or (e) of Article 51.

 The Member State shall indicate its choice of the form of Union contribution for technical assistance in the Partnership Agreement in accordance with Annex II.
-This choice shall apply to all programmes in the Member State concerned for the entire programming period and cannot be modified subsequently.
+That choice shall apply to all programmes in the Member State concerned for the entire programming period and cannot be modified subsequently.

 For programmes supported by the AMIF, the ISF and the BMVI and for Interreg programmes the Union contribution for technical assistance shall be made only pursuant to point (e) of Article 51.